raeesaa/document/CROSSREF_SEARCH_API.md

 ![](https://dl-web.dropbox.com/get/Chorus/facets.png?_subject_uid=294139901&w=AABKmDusl5GyDkQQt-Ig5ncjQJRIJhwSOaRvuvrvR66UTA)

+### Data returned by `/funders/:funders_id/works` API not used in search application:

-Following are the remaining facets which are not rendered in search results page:
+Following are the facets returned by crossRef API not rendered in search results page:

-1. `license`
+1. `license`:

      	 "license": {
          	 "value-count": 16,